alxmcr/apartify-app-ts-vite/README.md

 ## Feedback

-If you have any feedback, please reach out to us at amcocarojas@gmail.com.
+If you have any feedback, please reach out to me at amcocarojas@gmail.com.